tp/page/books.md

 # Books

+## 2017

+* The Inner Game of Tennis: The classic guide to the mental side of peak performance, W Timothy Gallwey
+* Amusing Ourselves to Death: Public Discourse in the Age of Show Business, Neil Postman

 ## 2016

+* My Struggle, Karl Ove Knausgård
+* Tools of Titans, Tim Ferris
 * Mom and Me and Mom, Maya Angelou
 * Pre-Suasion, Robert Cialdini
 * Blindness, José Saramago